 Mr. Kelly resigned on December 1, 2020, and the PUC's Commission acted on his resignation on December 8, 2020.
 Dennis J. Herrera (the current City Attorney) was nominated by the Mayor to be the General Manager of the PUC and his nomination was confirmed by the PUC on September 28, 2021.
-Mr. Herrera assumed office as General Manager of PUC on November 1, 2021.
+Mr. Herrera is expected to assume office as General Manager of PUC on November 1, 2021.